 Navigate to the domain manager and select “Custom DNS”.
 If you don't know what your DNS (AKA nameservers) are, ask your host.

 Once your DNS is all green checks, you're ready to install WordPress.
-WordPress (WP) is THE most popular Content Management System (CMS) in the world.
+WordPress is the most popular Content Management System (CMS) in the world.
 Hundreds of millions of websites use WordPress.
-It's simple to set up a basic site, but you can create some really incredible customizations either with custom coding or simply by installing “plugins”.
+It's simple to set up a basic site, and you can create some really incredible customizations by installing “plugins”.

 Installing WordPress is a simple process, but it's different for each host.
 Below is a video showing how to install the WordPress on a Hostgator hosting account.
 Most hosts will have the same cPanel setup, so start the video at 6:34 to see how cPanel works and how to get your website set up.